 South Fork, Cold Springs, Crystal Springs, Sheep Creek, Moraine, Sunset, and Canyon View campgrounds.

 Group camping is suspended until further notice due to COVID-19.

 Campgrounds Closed in 2021

 Dorst Creek and Atwell Mill campgrounds will remain closed for the 2021 season due to hazardous trees near the campsites.

 No self-contained roadside camping is permitted within Sequoia and Kings Canyon National Parks.
 Camping off the side of the road or in parking areas is not permitted at any time.

 Frequently Asked Questions

-If my reservation is cancelled by the parks due to COVID-19, will processing fees be refunded?
+If my reservation is cancelled by the parks, will processing fees be refunded?

 If your reservation is cancelled by the National Park Service, your refund will be automatic and will include your processing fee in the refund.

 What if I cancel my reservation, anticipating a park closure?
 Will I be refunded my processing fee?